casaluca/SkyMapper/README.md

 side, beware of stars above 0.5 dex.
 If you wish to relax any of these requirements, or apply different values of reddening, in [Casagrande et al.
-(2018)](https://arxiv.org/abs/1810.09581) there is all the information you need to aaply the calibrations and build your own catalogue.
+(2018)](https://arxiv.org/abs/1810.09581) there is all the information you need to apply the calibrations and build your own catalogue.

 Feel free to use this data for your own scientific investigations, and please let me know if you find anything unusual, have any question and/or suggestion.